yyyyyyyan/bandcamper/README.md

 This template follows the Python string formatting scheme of `{var}` and is, by default, `"{artist}/{album}/{track_num:02d} - {track}.{ext}"`.
 You can change the template through the -o/--output flag.

+Adding `_upper` to end of the variable name will insert the variable upper-cased.

 These are the available variables you can use in the template:

 | Variable  | Description                |